FRANCK BOCCACCINI

 Here is an article published on March 08, 2018.

-A setting method that improves lathe productivity.
+An adjustment method that improves lathe productivity.

 The centering Y

-"At the beginning, I was sceptical".
+"At first I was sceptical

 Burr-free parts

-Je?ro?me Meyrand
+Jérôme Meyrand

-Franck seen by others...
+Frank as seen by the others...

 It is never easy to talk about oneself, so as a friend and webmaster of Franck Boccaccini, I had to write these few lines...